 - Model and teach good personal hygiene skills, cleanliness and orderliness of personal space and common areas in the cabin and across the campus.
 Be prepared for regular inspections to be conducted to verify acceptable levels of quality.

-- Meet regularly with the Residential Specialist Supervisor (RSS) to receive feedback regarding workplace expectations to ensure success in the program.
+- Meet regularly with the Team Leader to receive feedback regarding workplace expectations to ensure success in the program.

 - Ensure every new resident is properly oriented to the program.

-- Provide resident information and observation to the RSS and/PM for possible consideration in treatment plan development or modification.
+- Provide resident information and observation to the Team Leader and/PM for possible consideration in treatment plan development or modification.

 - Provide effective, safe, and relevant programming and activities that align with each child’s treatment plan.